Pool Compliance Certificate Requirements - When You Need One

 Pool Area Safety Features

 Additional safety elements often included in inspections are pool covers (if present), safety equipment like rescue hooks or rings, lighting adequacy for night use, and slip-resistant surfaces around pool edges.
-Some jurisdictions also inspect drain covers and suction safety systems.
+Some jurisdictions also inspect drain covers and suction safety systems for compliance with Virginia Graeme Baker Pool and Spa Safety Act (VGB Act) anti-entrapment requirements.

 Geographic Variations in Requirements